ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 #.
 Introduce a new extension ``-XLocalModules``.

 #.
 Introduce a new concept *export-module*, which is a set of original names
    and export-modules.
-Export-modules have names chosen from the module namespace.
+Export-modules have module names.
    Instead of exporting a set of original names, modules now export a set of original names and export-modules.